MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-J-Nontank-Vessel-Response-Plans/section-155.5035.md

 (5) A record of change(s) page to record information on VRP reviews, updates, or revisions.

-(b) *Notification procedures section.* This section of the VRP must include the following information -
+(b) *Notification procedures section.* This section of the VRP must include the following information—

 (1) A checklist with all notifications, including telephone or other contact numbers, in order of priority to be made by shipboard or shore-based personnel and the information needed for those notifications.
-Notifications should include those required by -
+Notifications should include those required by—

 (i) International Convention for the Prevention of Pollution from Ships (MARPOL) 73/78 (as set forth in 33 CFR 151.26 and 33 CFR part 153); and

 (ii) Any applicable State;

 (2) Identification of the person(s) to be notified of a discharge or substantial threat of a discharge of oil.
 If the notifications vary due to vessel location, the persons to be notified also should be identified in a geographic-specific appendix (GSA).
-This section should separately identify -
+This section should separately identify—

 (i) The individual(s) or organization(s) to be notified by shipboard personnel; and